kirui93/ScenTrees.jl/docs/src/tutorial/tutorial31.md

 A stochastic process is a sequence of events in which the outcome of any stage depends on some probability.
 A stochastic process is also called a random process.The stochastic process is said to be continuous, if i.e. with probability one, all of its trajectories are continuous functions in `t`.

 There are many ways in which the stochastic processes can be classified.
 For example, they can be classified in terms of boundedness, continuity etc., i.e. properties of their sample trajectories.
 They could also be described with respect to the properties of their distribution functions.
-However, we find it important to classify the stpchastic processes according to their memory.
+However, we find it important to classify the stochastic processes according to their memory.
 We classify these processes as `discrete time stochastic processes` and `Markovian data processes`.
 The Markov processes are processes with short memory where the process has memory only at its immediate past.
 With this in mind, in our stochastic approximation process, we approximate a discrete time stochastic process with a `scenario tree` and a Markovian data process with a `scenario lattice`.

 ## Stochastic function

 This is a user-defined function representing the stochastic process in which she/he wants to approximate.
 This is the function that will generate trajectories that helps to improve the states of the nodes in the scenario tree or scenario lattice.
-To be able to do a good approximation, the user of this library should be aware of the number of stages in the scenario tree or scenario lattice that she/he is working on and more importantly, the dimension of the states of nodes in the tree or the scenario lattice. `Why is this important?` For each iteration, the stochastic approximation algorithm generates one trajectory from the stochastic function that will improve one path in the scenario tree.
+To be able to do a good approximation, the user of this package should be aware of the number of stages in the scenario tree or scenario lattice that she/he is working on and more importantly, the dimension of the states of nodes in the tree or the scenario lattice. `Why is this important?` For each iteration, the stochastic approximation algorithm generates one trajectory from the stochastic function that will improve one path in the scenario tree.
 Therefore, knowing the number of stages and the dimension of the states will help the user to design a stochastic function that generates a trajectory with the same length as the number of stages in the scenario tree and with the same dimension as the dimension of the states in the scenario tree.

-We have the following examples in our library:
+We have the following examples in our package:

     1. Gaussian random walk,
     2. Running Maximum process
     3. Sample stock paths

 We have created the first two example functions in 1 and 2 dimensions.
-What we mean by dimension is that, a fucntion in 1 dimension generates just one array.
+What we mean by dimension is that, a function in 1 dimension generates just one array.
 Generally, a function in d-dimension generates `d` arrays.
 As stated before, the length of the array and the dimension of the array naturally depends on the characteristics of the scenario tree or scenario lattice that you are using.

 The position ``X_t`` of a Gaussian random walk after ``t`` steps is
 ```math